Brenda309/personal-porfolio/README.md

 # Personal Portfolio

-> Portfolio: setup and mobile version skeleton.
+> Portfolio: I am building web-page mobile version portfolio.

 ## Built With

 - html & CSS
-- linters (for checking mistakes or errors)

 ## Getting Started
 1. Goto"https://github.com/"
-2.Click on repositories
+2. Click on repositories
 3. Choose repository "Personal-pertifolio" or click to "https://github.com/Brenda309/Personal-portfolio"
-4. Then clone the repository to your local machine.
+4. Then clone the repository to your local machine by using the following steps:
+    .
+From repository click on code button and copy clone cammand(Kindly make sure you choose SHH format) .
+From your terminal type "git clone" command line .
+On same line paste the the copied clone command from GitHub .
+Then click Enter.
+Now you are the repository/directory on your local machine.

 ### Prerequisites